SECURITIES AND EXCHANGE COMMISSION

 Securities Authorized for Issuance Under Equity Compensation Plans.
 For information about securities authorized for issuance under our equity compensation plans, please refer to Item 12 of this Form 10-K and to Note 10 to the Consolidated Financial Statements.

 Performance Graph.
 The graph and table on the following page present a comparison of the cumulative total shareholder return on our common stock as measured against the cumulative total returns of the Russell 2000 index, which is a broad equity market index, and the S&P SmallCap 600 Industrials index, which is a published industry index designed to measure the performance of small-cap companies that are classified as members of the GICS Industrials sector.
 The Company is a component of both the Russell 2000 index and the S&P SmallCap 600 Industrials index.

-The measurement period begins on September 30, 2016 and measures at each September 30 thereafter.
-These figures assume that all dividends, if any, paid over the measurement period were reinvested, and that the starting values of each index and the investments in our common stock and the modified 2020 peer group were $100 at the close of trading on September 30, 2016.
+The measurement period begins on September 30, 2017 and measures at each September 30 thereafter.
+These figures assume that all dividends, if any, paid over the measurement period were reinvested, and that the starting values of each index and the investments in our common stock were $100 at the close of trading on September 30, 2017.

 COMPARISON OF 5 YEAR CUMULATIVE TOTAL RETURN

 Among ESCO Technologies Inc., the Russell 2000 Index,